tajmone/awesome-interactive-fiction/README.md

 ## Tutorials

 ### IF Authoring Guides

+- [The Craft of the Adventure](http://ifarchive.org/if-archive/info/Craft.Of.Adventure.pdf) (2nd Ed) — by Graham Nelson, 1997; 37pp, PDF.
+Five Articles on the Design of Adventure Games.
+- [_The Craft of the Adventure_](http://inform-fiction.org/manual/html/ch8.html) (Ch.VIII of DM4) — by Graham Nelson, 2001.
+A chapter of _The Inform Designer's Manual_ dedicated to IF authoring guidelines.

 - [Crimes Against Mimesis](https://web.archive.org/web/20091027084109/http://geocities.com/aetus_kane/writing/cam.html "Read 'Crimes Against Mimesis' on Wayback Machine") — by Roger Giner-Sorolla, 1996. ([ReoCities link](http://www.reocities.com/aetus_kane/writing/cam.html "Read 'Crimes Against Mimesis' on ReoCities"))